brightway-lca/from-the-ground-up/README.md

 Once you are in the directory, with the `bw25` environment active, you can run `jupyter-lab`, and go through the notebooks in numerical order.

+## Basic Python knowledge

+In order for these notebooks to be an enjoyable and productive experience, you will need to have mastered the basics of programming in Python.
+NO need to be an expert, but you should at least know the following:

+* What is a variable, and how to define, use, and change its value
+* What are lists, tuples, sets, and dicts
+* List comprehensions
+* How to define and use functions, including the use of `*args` and `**kwargs`

+In addition, you should read (and play with the executable notebooks) in [the Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/02.00-introduction-to-numpy.html).
+If you have time, I also recommend reading the chapters from that book on Pandas and Matplotlib.